hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 Bash kernel extension
 ~~~~~~~~~~~~~~~~~~~~~

-Despite the fact Jupyter notebooks are best known for running Python, R and Julia code,
+Despite the fact that Jupyter notebooks are best known for running Python, R and Julia code,
 it is also possile to execute Bash commands inside your notebook if your Jupyter kernel
 is well integrated with the underlying Bash kernel of your operating system.